adelasantosd/normtrace-disability-rights/references/frameworks/exclusion-analysis.md

 - CEDAW Committee, General Recommendation No. 28;
 - CRPD, especially Article 3;
 - CRPD Committee, General Comment No. 3 on women and girls with disabilities;
-- Inter-American Court of Human Rights, Advisory Opinion OC-18/03 on juridical condition and rights of undocumented migrants, especially for the broader principle of non-discrimination.
+- Inter-American Court of Human Rights, Advisory Opinion OC-18/03 on the juridical condition and rights of undocumented migrants, especially for the broader principle of non-discrimination;
+- other jurisdictionally relevant equality and non-discrimination standards where applicable.

 ---